 A total return measure is necessary to compare alternative investments.
 For real estate, the total return includes two components: the capital appreciation and income return.
-Capital appreciation measures the value growth of the asset net of capital expenditures and income return measures the
+Capital appreciation measures the value growth of the asset net of capital expenditures and income return measures the net income (rent revenue net of operating expenses) relative to property value.

-The CoreLogic HPI and SFRI, supplementing data from the 2015 Rental Housing Finance Survey, can be used to illustrate the calculation for single-family rental homes.17 The resulting calculation for one-family homes in the U.S. yielded capital appreciation of about 4.9 percent and an income return of about 3.3 percent for the 2017, or a total annual return of about 8.2 percent.
-In comparison, the National Council of Real Estate Investment Fiduciaries (NCREIF) reported 1.8 percent capital appreciation, 4.4 percent income return, and 6.2 percent total return on rental apartment buildings for 2017.18 Strong appreciation for single-family homes during the year supported a higher capital return.
+The CoreLogic HPI and SFRI, supplementing data from the 2015 Rental Housing Finance Survey, can be used to illustrate the calculation for single-family rental homes.
+The resulting calculation for one-family homes in the U.S. yielded capital appreciation of about 4.9 percent and an income return of about 3.3 percent for the 2017, or a total annual return of about 8.2 percent.
+In comparison, the National Council of Real Estate Investment Fiduciaries (NCREIF) reported 1.8 percent capital appreciation, 4.4 percent income return, and 6.2 percent total return on rental apartment buildings for 2017.
+Strong appreciation for single-family homes during the year supported a higher capital return.

-15 CoreLogic Single-family Rental Index, Bureau of Labor Statistics Consumer Price Index less Shelter, U.S. Census Bureau Housing Vacancy Survey (Table 4), 35 metropolitan areas; line represents a univariate regression
+CoreLogic Single-family Rental Index, Bureau of Labor Statistics Consumer Price Index less Shelter, U.S. Census Bureau Housing Vacancy Survey (Table 4), 35 metropolitan areas; line represents a univariate regression

-16 The HVS reported the average rental vacancy rate in 2016 was 6.9 percent, the lowest annual average since 6.5 percent in 1985.
+The HVS reported the average rental vacancy rate in 2016 was 6.9 percent, the lowest annual average since 6.5 percent in 1985.
 In 2017 the HVS vacancy rate edged up to 7.2 percent.